Anskiy/wingsoftime/README.md

 Wings of Time: An Open Ended Chrono Trigger Randomizer

 **NOTE: This randomizer is no longer in development.
-It has been superceded by Jets of Time, which is currently up to date and is developed for.
+It has been superceded by Jets of Time, which is currently up to date and is being developed for.
 Check it out here: https://github.com/Anskiy/jetsoftime**

 Version: 1.0a (Alpha)